id Command in Linux: Display User and Group Information

 uid=1001(mark) gid=1001(mark) groups=1001(mark),998(docker)

-In case when a user with a name same as the supplied ID exists on the system, the name look-up is taking precedence.
-When using the user ID as an argument, prefix the ID with the + symbol to avoid interpreting the ID as a name.
+When a user with a name identical to the supplied numeric ID exists on the system, the name lookup takes precedence.
+Prefix the ID with the + symbol to force numeric lookup.

-For example, if you have a user with name 1010 and another user with ID 1010, if you type id 1010 the command will display information about the user with name 1010.
-To obtain information about the user with ID 1010, type id +1010.
+For example, if you have a user with name 1010 and another user with ID 1010, running id 1010 will display information about the user whose name is 1010.
+To query the user with UID 1010 instead, run id +1010.

 id Command Options